on-a-t-break/tfmw-backbywaxpls/README.md

 - Action: `claimtokens`, allows users to let the contract back their asset (if allowed) with tokens

+Disclaimer:
-Disclaimer: This smart contract has been developed & open sourced in good faith.
-It has been used to back over 500k WAXP for assets in the "terraformers" collection.
+- This smart contract has been developed & open sourced in good faith.
+- It has been used to back over 500k WAXP for assets in the "terraformers" collection, as can be seen here <https://waxdetective.io/network/transfers?accounts=backbywaxpls&time_min=1635910141397&time_max=1667014141397&excludedAccounts=&excludedCategories=system>.
-By following the steps, using this contract or using the open source code provided, you are waiving all liability from us & you are acknowledging that you are proceeding at your own risk.
+- By following the steps, using this contract or using the open source code provided, you are waiving all liability from us & you are acknowledging that you are proceeding at your own risk.

 Socials: